chipjarred/Async/README.md

 `.result` will block in exactly the same way as `.value` and `.error`.

+If a `timeout` modifer was set as mentioned above, and the specified time-out elapses before the closure completes, `.result` will be `.failure(FutureError.timedOut)`.

 ###### `.wait()`
 If you don't need the actual result (perhaps your closure returns `Void`), you can simply call the `.wait()` method